SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 half-a-dozen companies, authored novel innovations awarded patent protection, and navigated successful liquidity events.
-As an early adopter of industry paradigm shifts—from object-oriented, dynamic, and functional programming to unstructured data and cloud computing to distributed processing and machine learning, to ISO 9000, CMM, RUP, and Agile— I've remained committed to disciplined engineering within the creative software process.
+As an early adopter of industry paradigm shifts—from object-oriented, dynamic, and functional programming to unstructured data and cloud computing, to distributed processing and machine learning, to ISO 9000, CMM, RUP, and Agile— I've remained committed to disciplined engineering within the creative software process.